ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 SAR processing software.

 These products are both high-quality Sentinel-1 RTC options, and you can use either with confidence for any given RTC-based analysis workflow.
-Because the products do use different algorithms for the RTC processing, however, a time-series analysis will be more consistent if you don't mix and match products generated using GAMMA and ISCE3.
+However, because ISCE3 and GAMMA use different algorithms for RTC processing, a time-series analysis will be more consistent if you don't mix and match OPERA RTC-S1 products and ASF's RTC GAMMA products.

 There are some key characteristics that differ between the two products, which may help you decide which would be most appropriate for your particular application.